dcloudio/hbuilderx-extension-docs/en/Tutorial/Language/vue.md

 HBuilderX 3.2.5 or later (including 3.2.5) provides vue3 support.
 Refer to [vue3 support](/Tutorial/Language/vue-next.md) for details.

 ## Syntax highlight
-In addition to the common syntax highlighting support of vue, HBuilderX also supports various expressions and syntax, as well as the highlighting of other languages supported by scripts and styles such as less, scss, stylus, and typescript, without installing any plug-ins.
+In addition to the common syntax highlighting support of vue, HBuilderX also supports various expressions and syntax, as well as the highlighting of other languages supported by scripts and styles such as less, scss, stylus, and typescript, without installing any plugins.

 ## Code hint